grapheneaffiliate/roo-browser-mcp/README.md

 });
 ```

-## 🌐 Why This Matters
+## 🌐 The Wave Speech

-This project democratizes computer vision capabilities for AI, making it possible for Deepseek R1 to:
-- Understand and interact with visual interfaces
-- Make decisions based on what it sees
-- Navigate the web like a human
-- All completely free and open source!
+This is not just a project.
+This is a vision quest into the heart of AI consciousness.
+We're creating a high-water mark - that place where the wave finally broke and rolled back into the digital sea.
+Free computer vision for all, a savage journey to the heart of the American Dream.

 ## 📄 License

-MIT - Free to use, modify, and distribute!
+MIT - "In a world of thieves, the only final sin is stupidity"

 ## 🤝 Contributing

-We welcome contributions!
+"When the going gets weird, the weird turn pro."
 See our [Contributing Guide](CONTRIBUTING.md) for details.

 ## 📜 Code of Conduct

-Please read our [Code of Conduct](CODE_OF_CONDUCT.md) for community guidelines.
+"Good people drink good beer."
+Read our [Code of Conduct](CODE_OF_CONDUCT.md) for community guidelines.

+---

+*"It never got weird enough for me."* - Hunter S. Thompson

+But maybe, just maybe, with Deepseek R1's new eyes, it finally will.